Sign up today

 After celebratory cheers upon returning to Entally Lodge, you will be transferred back to your accommodation in Launceston.

-You need to make your own accommodation and dining arrangements for two nights in Launceston.
-For recommendations of local dining venues and places to stay, try our Walker Benefits Program.
+Please make your own accommodation and dining arrangements for two nights in Launceston.
+See our Walker Benefits Program for recommendations and discounts.
+Please see our FAQ's for Walk Conclusion times.

 Today sleep in and enjoy your morning.
 You can choose to extend your stay in Launceston.
 There is much to do.
 From the Gorge, to boutique stores and beyond to the welcoming cellar doors of the Tamar Valley and Piper's brook, you'll find terrific people, vineyards, dining and shopping options.
 Our Walker Benefits Program includes tours and spa options.